vedant-parikh/FlightBooking-AngularJs/README.md

 - Payment
 - Confirm Booking

-On the passenger section:
+In this simple application:
-- Existing Passenger can be edited
+- Existing Passenger can be edited.
-- Existing Passenger can be deleted
+- Existing Passenger can be deleted.
-- New Passenger can be added
+- New Passenger can be added.
+- Flight can be booked.
+- Flight can be cancelled.

 Data in all other sections are faked.